-Second, reification: of both individual item and the aggregate of which it is seen as a part.
+Second, reification: of both individual item and the aggregate of which it is a part.
 Repetition gives things weight: lends them their existence.
 Copying makes an ‘original’, as many have said.
 Traditions make ‘firsts’ in the same way.
 A focus on firsts and originals is characteristic of a particularly Western cultural history that likes to locate, define, classify and order: to claim a ‘source’ is an evaluative and organising gesture.
 But the role played by the passage of time in these processes turns out to be key: an idea, practice or position becomes normal or dominant by simply appearing to have survived, or to have received sustained attention, over time.
-This observation applies more widely.
+And the role played by apparent consensus is also crucial: number of likes, number of years: attention is a quantitative currency, as Tim Wu and others have said.
 Contesting something – saying a statement is false, for example – can make it stronger, or sustain it, by making it more recognisable.
 But equally, not contesting something at a time when definitions are in flux can allow it to gradually become legitimised.
 Seen through this lens, inaction at a key moment of cusp can be highly consequential.
 ‘Re-’s subject matter, then, is not traditions, but the traditional.
 Not the ‘thing’ repeated, but the practice of repeating it.
-On reflection, the two can’t easily be separated.
+It turns out the two can’t easily be separated.

 Like applause in an auditorium, a tradition or narrative can be started by a single agent or event, but crucially depends on the complicity of others to exist.

-Third, collectivity.
+Third, collective agency.
 Like applause in an auditorium, a tradition, narrative or label can be started by a single agent or event, but crucially depends on the complicity of others to exist.
 And a ‘first’ is often declared retroactively (not always: many predict or hope for ‘firsts’, and have repetition or an afterlife precisely in mind).
 In fact the starting point of a collusive tradition, story or trend can be located by anyone, anywhere, at any time: what is key is to keep it being repeated, being shared, being spread through collective capacities to recognise in the present: in other words, traditions only exist as performed.
 It is no accident that the ‘Re-’ network arose in part from exploring the interdisciplinary concept of performance at CRASSH over the past five years .
-Discussions in ‘Re-‘ seminars repeatedly bring up the question of who or what controls the frame or stage.
+‘Re-‘ discussions bring up the question of who or what controls the public space of repetition, the (linguistic, visual or spatial) frame or stage.

-‘Re-‘ asks the basic question ‘who is it for?’ – ie what constituencies or audiences are implied by any particular statement, work of art, language, or other form of (re)address.
-These implied audiences are sometimes obviously targeted (‘not for me’), and sometimes precisely mixed, where an effort is made to capture multiple, often incongruous groups, in a single act of communication.
+‘Re-‘ asks ‘who is it for?’: what audiences are implied by any particular statement, work of art, language, or other form of (re)address.
+Implied audiences can be obviously targeted (‘not for me’), or precisely mixed, an effort to capture multiple, often incongruous groups, in a single act of communication.
 In famously repeated works of consensual value, such as a work of Leonardo da Vinci, or Greek drama, the ability to appeal to many different levels of assumed knowledge or degrees of familiarity is often the point.
-Repetition connects, groups, assembles, gathers.
+Repetition connects, gathers.

-‘Re-’ is about constantly going back to the question of what this or that instance of repetition is doing – or did in its time, or might do in the future.
-The ‘same’ thing will not only mean different things to different people, but will mean different things at different times.
-So however accurately reproduced, no work can remain exactly the same, except in so far as it performs this paradox.
-The thing to ask, then, is what capacities to recognise a repetition is addressing, and whether it aims to reinforce existing expectations, challenge them – or both; and whose interests might be served by promoting belief in one, rather than another, claim to importance, priority, or ‘truth’.
+The ‘same’ thing necessarily will not only mean different things to different people, but different things to the same people at different times.
+So ‘Re-’ is about the need to constantly go back to the question of what this or that instance of repetition is doing (or did then, or might do in future).
+However accurately reproduced, the meaning of a work cannot remain exactly the same, because its context has changed.
+The thing to ask, then, is what capacities to recognise a repetition implies, and whether it aims to reinforce existing expectations, or challenge them – or both, in different ways.

 ‘Re-’ prompts us to notice what is not being repeated, as well as what is; how attention is being distracted, as well as directed; how to include is also always to exclude, and vice versa.